TheWolverine - Final 2019 Statistics For Every Former Michigan Wolverine In The NFL

 DT Maurice Hurst, Oakland Raiders

-Started Oakland's 16-15 loss to Denver and posted two tackles … Hurst played in all 16 contests in 2019 (four starts), and racked up 18 stops, 3.5 sacks, three passes defended and one interception he returned 55 yards.
+Started 7-9 Oakland's 16-15 loss to Denver and posted two tackles … Played in all 16 contests in 2019 (four starts), and racked up 18 stops, 3.5 sacks, three passes defended and one interception he returned 55 yards.

 Mo Hurst with a big stop on Lindsay for -6 yards. #Raiders— Anthony Galaviz (@agalaviz_TheBee) December 30, 2019